 My first reaction was exasperation.
-Here I am on the back of FLS cutting back drastically on sugar and alcohol and generally eating more vegies and grains.
-On top of that I’m now not allowed flour and other ground wheat products.
+Here I am on the back of FLS cutting back drastically on sugar and alcohol and generally eating more veggies and grains.
+On top of that, I’m now not allowed flour and other ground wheat products.

 I’m definitely not happy, but it’s a challenge too.
 I plan to do as they suggest and cut out flour altogether for the next two months and see what effect that has.
 Hopefully, it means the congestion in my nasal passages will clear.
 Then, depending on the outcome might re-introduce elements on a very occasional basis – pasta once a month say, the occasional pizza or hamburger.
 In the meantime, I’m investigating alternative options.
 I bought some spelt bread the other day which was chewy fresh, but fine toasted.
 I bought some spelt pasta and might see if I can source some spelt pizza bases.
 And there must be other options.